zakuArbor/proxyAuth/doc/week07/week_7.md

     * Will work to try and find an appropriate MiTM test in the following week

 * Arslan Qamar
+    * **Issue #15:** Worked on security protocol ECDH + authentic encryption using AES 256 GCM partially.
+    * Worked on different UberTooth mode including repeater
+    * **Issue #8:** Testing and possible more implementation is still required for Background services

 * Anurag Bist:
   * **Worked on Android app's menu toolbar**